cc59chong/Data-Modeling-with-Postgres/README.md

 `etl.py`: reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.<br>
 `README.md`: provides discussion on this project.<br>
 `ER_Diagram.png`: ERD for star schema of this project<br>
-`sql_queries.py`: contains all your sql queries, and is imported into the last three files above.<br>
+`sql_queries.py`: contains all your sql queries, and is imported into the first three files above.<br>
 `test.ipynb`: displays the first few rows of each table to let us check on the database.
 ## How to Run
 Run `create_tables.py` to create the database and tables.<br>